danbuckland/ios-android-cucumber-boilerplate/README.md

-Boilerplate code for starting a new BDD Android project using Cucumber with calabash-android and a Page Object Model structure.
+Boilerplate code for starting a new BDD Android project using Cucumber with calabash-android and a Page/Screen Object Model structure.

 ## Documentation